Bulduper/HexaClock/README.md

 - solder
 - wire stripper
 ## 💻Installation

+### Prerequisites
+In order to compile and upload the code to your ESP, you will need [VS Code](https://code.visualstudio.com/Download) installed.
+You will also need [PlatformIO](https://platformio.org/platformio-ide), a VS Code extension for embedded C/C++ development.

+### Setup and upload
 You can clone the [WLED-HexClock](https://github.com/Bulduper/WLED-HexClock.git) repository forked from the original WLED **[recommended]**.
 It already includes all the necessary changes to the code.
 Note that the fork might not have the latest version of the core.
 If you choose this method, go directly to the **step 9**.